Optimizing Calibration by Gaining Aware of Prediction Correctness: Approach

-\lei{Note that} in practice, $m=1$, because there is only one test sample for each $p(\mathbf{x}_\lei{i}|\hat{c}_\lei{i})$, \ie, a dataset only has one test sample with confidence 0.52893\footnote{We have a mild assumption that a test set has few, if any, duplicated images, where Eq. \eqref{eq:E_f_emp_emp} will also approximately hold.}.
-Therefore, the empirical calibration loss of classifier $f$ on a test set with $n$ samples should be:
+\lei{Note that} in practice, $m=1$, because there is only one test sample for each $p(\mathbf{x}_\lei{i}|\hat{c}_\lei{i})$, \eg, a dataset only has one test sample with confidence 0.52893.\footnote{We have a mild assumption that a test set has few, if any, duplicated images, where Eq. \eqref{eq:E_f_emp_emp} will also approximately hold.} Therefore, we define the correctness aware (CA) loss as the empirical calibration loss of classifier $f$ on a test set with $n$ samples: